medhanitasrat/BBB-Materials-/README.md

 ## Accessing Sphinx Documentaion

-1) Go to the html folder
+1) Go to the html folder (You might need to download the folder on your devise before opening it)
 2) Click on index.html
      * All the information about each function and module is available on this page.